ros2/ros2_documentation/source/Tutorials/Simulators/Tutorial-Create-Webots-Robot.md

 ![Sensor_1_2](./assets/tutorialCreateWebotsRobot/Sensor_1_2.png)

-Creating the second sensor is straightforward and you can follow this structure:
+Creating the second sensor is straightforward and you can follow this structure (you might copy/paste `ds0 DistanceSensor` and adapt it):

 ![Sensor_2](./assets/tutorialCreateWebotsRobot/Sensor_2.png)